-Templeton Global Total Return Fundo de Investimento Multimercado Investimento no Exterior and Franklin K2 Alternative Strategies Fundo de Investimento Multimercado Investimento no Exterior have been structured as a feeder funds (the "Brazil Feeder Funds") into (i) Franklin Templeton Investment Funds - Templeton Global Total Return Fund, Franklin Templeton Investment Funds - Templeton Investment Funds - Templeton Investment Funds - Templeton Investment Funds - Franklin K2 Alternative Strategies Fund respectively.
+Templeton Global Total Return Fundo de Investimento Multimercado Investimento no Exterior and Franklin K2 Alternative Strategies Fundo de Investimento Multimercado Investimento no Exterior have been structured as a feeder funds (the "Brazil Feeder Funds") into Franklin Templeton Investment Funds - Templeton Global Total Return Fund and Franklin Templeton Investment Funds - Franklin K2 Alternative Strategies Fund respectively.
 A feeder fund is a fund that invests all or nearly all of its assets in another single collective scheme commonly referred to as a target fund.